bhauman/bhauman.github.com/drafts/housing-bubble.md

 Keep in mind that the plastic sheathing is 3/16" thick.
-When you think about how super thin and extremely lightweight this material is, the fact that it's providing structural support really blows my mind.
+When you think about how super thin and extremely lightweight this material is, the fact that it's providing structural support is really something.

 ## The construction of current dome